Nazlu-T/JUMPY/README.md

 # JUMPY
-A Unity-powered 2D platformer inspired by the classic Doodle Jump, showcasing a blend of technical expertise, creativity, and a commitment to delivering fun and engaging gameplay experiences.
+A Unity-powered 2D platformer inspired by the classic Doodle Jump.
 This project highlights my ability to design scalable systems and craft interactive mechanics using Unity and C#.

 Key Features:
 Dynamic Platform System: